JanHrivna/impakt/README.md

-# impakt
-Simple app for storing data about snakes.
+# Simple app for storing data about snakes.